There are a range of ticketing options for young people in Victoria who want to travel on public transport.

 What if I forget my proof of age or concession card?
 Will I still get a public transport fine?

-If you are travelling on a child ticket, are 17 or 18, you forgot to carry your ID, and this is your first or second fine, your fine may be cancelled if you can prove you just forgot it.
+If you are 18 years old, travelling on a child ticket, and you forgot to carry your ID, your fine may be cancelled if you can prove you just forgot it.
+This is only the case if it is your first or second fine.

-If you are travelling on a general concession, have a valid concession card (such as a PTV tertiary ID or health care card), but forgot to carry it with you, and this is your first or second fine, your fine may be cancelled if you can prove you just forgot it.
+If you are travelling on a general concession, have a valid concession card (such as a Transport Victoria tertiary ID or health care card), but forgot to carry it with you, and this is your first or second fine, your fine may be cancelled if you can prove you just forgot it.

 But this may not always happen.
 Don’t risk it.
 Always carry the correct identification.